 This topic explains the caching concept in the Optimizely platform, and the different caching options and methods available.

-Optimizely supports IIS kernel caching and cache expiration settings for files, resources, and images, and manages caching across the web front-end servers, minimizing the amount of communication with the database.
-Optimizely stores the cache and other resources (that are used by the templates) in CMS.
+Optimizely CMS supports external caching and cache expiration settings for files, resources, and images, and manages caching across the Web front-end servers, minimizing the amount of communication with the database.
+Optimizely CMS stores the cache and other resources (that are used by the templates) in the CMS.
 You can configure and extend the cache.
-Optimizely supports the caching methods listed below.
+Optimizely CMS supports the caching methods listed below.

-Optimizely automatically caches objects that are requested from the API, such as content instances.
-Optimizely bases the object cache on the ASP.NET runtime cache and stores only read-only objects for better performance.
+Optimizely CMS automatically caches objects that are requested from the API, such as content instances.
+The object cache is an in-memory cache and stores only read-only objects for better performance.
 An event system manages invalidation with support for load-balanced servers.